Autism Training and Resource Center (ATRC)

 - Build partnerships through Professional Learning Community (PLC) meetings and other events

 - Host a clearinghouse of books, curricula, and instructional materials for Autism PLC members representing all districts in our four county region.

-Our team will tailor professional development to meet the unique needs of a requesting district.
+Our team will tailor professional development to meet the needs of a district requesting training for staff.
 Working in partnership, we aim to help districts identify and achieve programmatic goals.
 Our services are constantly evolving based upon the latest research as well as the changing needs of schools and classrooms.
 We welcome your requests for assistance, as well as your input to improve our services.

 BRINGING PROFESSIONALS TOGETHER

 Regionwide Autism PLC: Are you an autism specialist/coach, behavior specialist, BCBA, TOSA, or administrator providing or supervising autism services in a district/county served by CRIS (Multnomah, Clackamas, Hood River, Wasco)?
 If so, we invite you to join the Autism PLC and get on our email list.
 You'll gain access to collegial support, essential resources, and professional development.
 If you work in our region and would like to be added, contact Darthea Park.

 Would you like to request assistance with training for staff or for collegial support with a complex autism evaluation or with a student who has complex needs?
 Autism PLC members and school district administrators are welcome to complete our Autism Team Assistance Request Form.

 Early Childhood Professionals with a Special Interest in Autism